Propargyl bromide: Reactions

 It alkylates even weakly basic amines such as aniline.

 Aldehydes react with propargyl bromide in a Barbier-type reaction to yield alkynyl alcohols:

-At low temperatures, upon treatment with magnesium, propargyl bromide gives the Grignard reagent formally derived from allenyl bromide, i.e., CH_{2}=C=CHMgBr.
+At low temperatures, upon treatment with magnesium, propargyl bromide gives the Grignard reagent formally derived from allenyl bromide, i.e., CH_{2}=C=CHMgBr, which is more stable than, and rapidly interconverts with, its propargyl counterpart.
+Small amounts of ZnBr2 or HgCl2 catalyst must be added to enable formation of the allenyl Grignard to outcompete its isomerization to CH3\sC≡CMgBr.

 Propargyl bromide and its ether derivatives participate in azide-based click reactions.

 Safety

 Propargyl bromide is a lachrymator and an alkylating agent, This liquid acetylenic endothermic compound may be decomposed by mild shock, and when heated under confinement, it decomposes with explosive violence and may detonate.
 Addition of 20—30 wt% of toluene makes propargyl bromide insensitive in laboratory impact and confinement tests.